elmeunick9/webplay/readme.md

 ## Gotchas
  * When loading resources from a URL you may need to wait a bit for the resources to download before attempting to play.
+ * There are many features that can not be implemented in the browser, such as:
- * Seeking on video is approximate, the playback will try to autocorrect by slightly changing the video speed as needed.
+    * Seeking on video is approximate, the playback will try to autocorrect by slightly changing the video speed as needed, but when looping expect a non-consistent 1~2 second difference vs the specified time.
+    * Playing the video in reverse it is not possible.
+    * Some formats such as `.mkv` may not be supported on some browsers (e.g. FireFox).

 ## Tricks
  * Edit the code of index.html directly to suit your needs.
 By doing so you can: